N-Ziermann/restAPY/index.rst

      data = {"celsius":5, "fahrenheit":41}

-     api.setPath("/data", data)
+     api.set_path("/data", data)

     This example would tell the API to return the value of the data variable when path /data is requested (http://domain/data)

 Dynamic Data
 ^^^^^^^^^^^^^^^^^^^^^

-    When you want the API to return dynamic data (for example when it receives a POST request) you put still use the setPath function, but it now takes a function as an argument instead of the returnable data itself.
+    When you want the API to return dynamic data (for example when it receives a POST request) you put still use the set_path function, but it now takes a function as an argument instead of the returnable data itself.

 	import json